 To deal with maximal strategies it is necessary to have a high level of consciousness that allows dealing with backward-chaining thinking that allows envisioning the solution.

 Backward-chaining thinking implies approaching a strategy with a hypothetical solution and beginning a falsification and validation process that allows building a final solution.

 Minimum strategies are those that happen within the known boundaries of an individual’s or organization’s activity working in a context of certainty.

 The steps to be followed to build a specific strategy are the following:

-A) Define the nature of the individual or organization in order to be respected.
+A) Define the nature of the individual or organization to be followed.

 B) Define the trade-off the individual or organization has to do in order to achieve growth.

 C) Define the growth that has to be achieved.

 - Define the hypothesis of the value proposition to be posed to develop the maximal strategies.